makovalab-psu/HalfDeep/README.md

 I've tried to set this all up to be similar to the VGP assembly pipeline, given the fArcCen1 Assembly Tutorial and the pipeline scripts for minimap2.

-Inputs are the assemblies and the fastq files.
+Inputs are the assemblies and the fastq files (*.fasta.gz and *.fastq.gz in the directory layout shown below).

 The final output is a halfdeep.dat file.
 This is a list of
 <scaffold> <start> <end> intervals (origin 1, closed) that the process has